Meta-Portrait/Meta-Portrait.github.io/README.md

-# Nerfies
+# MetaPortrait

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [MetaPortrait website](https://meta-portrait.github.io/).
+We thank the authors of [Nerfies](https://nerfies.github.io) for sharing the webpage templates.

 If you find Nerfies useful for your work please cite:
 ```